redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 Now, Fastify and the api-server will support POSTs with those content types from being handled by a function and the file content can be accessed on the `event.body`.

-for example, if you had a function called `upload` then you could POST an image to the api-server:
+For example, if you had a function called `upload` then you could POST an image to the api-server:

 ```terminal
 curl --location --request POST 'http://localhost:8911/upload' \